IR Controlled Robot Using Arduino!

 1. Arduino IDE: For writing and uploading code

-2. SketchUp : For designing Chassis
+2. SketchUp: For designing Chassis

 Building Chassis:

-Building chassis is an optional part here, you can just skip this step and get yourself a 2WD robot chassis.
-I have built myself one using foam board, The design is pretty simple you can refer to the this Sketchup file.
+Building a chassis is an optional part here, you can just skip this step and get yourself a 2WD robot chassis.
+I have built myself one using foam board, The design is pretty simple you can refer to this Sketchup file.

 IR controlled robot using arduino